globalwordnet/gwadoc/CONTRIBUTING.rst

 - **Relation Name** :  The name of the relation

-- **Short Definition** : The short definition only shows up when the user’s mouse hover over the relation name, it is a brief introduction of the relation.
+- **Short Definition** : The short definition is a brief introduction of the relation, usually a single sentence.

 1. Use concept A / concept B (A / B) for reference, DO NOT use concept X / concept Y (X /y).

 2. Use “A is … of B” as the sentence pattern if possible.

-- **Short Example** : The short example only shows up when the user’s mouse hover over the relation name, it just shows the examples without links to lexicon.
+- **Short Example** : The short example just shows the examples links to lexicon.
 At least 2 examples.
-If there is no example in the docs, go to related resources or wiki to find more.
+If there is no example in the docs, go to the `docs/pdf <https://github.com/globalwordnet/gwadoc/tree/master/docs/pdf>`_ folder for related resources or `wiki <https://en.wikipedia.org/wiki/Holonymy>`_ to find more.

 - **Apply to** : Apply to describes the type this relation links to, it has 3 values:
     - synset_synset